goplus/vscode-gop/docs/ui.md

 <div style="text-align: center;"><img src="images/gopls.png" alt="command pallete menu for selecting a new Go version" style="width:100px" > </div>

-Selecting `Open 'gopls' trace` will open the trace of the `gopls` server in the output window.
+Selecting `Open 'goxls' trace` will open the trace of the `gopls` server in the output window.
 Please include this trace when filing an issue related to the extension and `gopls` is enabled.

 ### Modules Status